-I am a political scientist and PhD candidate at the European University Institute (EUI) in Florence.
+I am a political scientist and PhD candidate at the European University Institute (EUI).

-I hold a Master’s Degree in Social Policy at Sciences Po (Paris) and a BA in Political Science at the University of Bologna, with visiting periods in Berkeley and Buenos Aires.
-From 2019 to 2020, I worked as a Research Fellow at the Feltrinelli Foundation in Milan and as an Economic and Social Policy Trainee at the International Trade Union Confederation (ITUC).
+I hold a Master’s Degree in Social Policy at Sciences Po (Paris) and a BA in Political Science at the University of Bologna, with visiting periods at University of California, Berkeley and Buenos Aires.
+Between 2019 to 2020, I was Research Fellow at the Feltrinelli Foundation in Milan and Economic and Social Policy Trainee at the International Trade Union Confederation (ITUC).

 Besides my PhD, I support the Institute for Social Research (IRS – Milan) on a project on social policy development in Chile and work as a Research Assistant in various other projects.

 Latest publication: Cigna, L. (2021).
 Looking for a North Star?
 Ideological justifications and trade unions’ preferences for a Universal Basic Income.
 European Journal of Industrial Relations.